vitercik/vitercik.github.io/publications.md

 ## Conference publications

+- **Generalization in portfolio-based algorithm selection**
+with Maria-Florina Balcan and Tuomas Sandholm
+*AAAI Conference on Artificial Intelligence 2020*

 - **Refined Bounds for Algorithm Configuration: The Knife-edge of Dual Class Approximability**
 with Maria-Florina Balcan and Tuomas Sandholm
 *International Conference on Machine Learning (ICML) 2020*